 This tutorial will teach you how to create cards for a Hearthstone-style game.
+We used this technique to make our latest 54-card game, In Dreams.
+It makes iterating on the card design and updating art & text a snap.

 Making all but the simplest card games is a huge task.
 Adobe InDesign has feature called Data Merge that can make managing the design of a deck of any number of cards much easier.